Pizza Babka

 Instructions

-- Transfer the dough to a large lightly greased bowl and cover with plastic wrap or a clean kitchen towel.
-Set aside in a cool, warm place to rise at room temperature for 1 hour.
-After 1 hour, transfer the bowl to the refrigerator and set aside, still covered, for an additional hour, or until the dough has doubled in size and is firm to the teach.
+- Transfer the dough to a large lightly greased bowl and cover it with plastic wrap or a clean kitchen towel.
+Set aside to rise at room temperature for 1 hour.
+After 1 hour, transfer the bowl to the refrigerator, still covered, and set aside for 1 additional hour, or until the dough has doubled in size and is firm to the touch.

 - Shape the babka.
-Grease two 9x5-inch loaf pans.
+Grease two 8x5 x 4.5-inch loaf pans.
 Remove the dough from the refrigerator and gently punch it down.
 Cut the dough in half; remove half from the bowl.
 Leave the other half of the dough in the bowl, cover, and set aside.

 - Roll the dough into a rectangle, approximately 12 inches long.
 Spread half the tomato sauce over the dough, leaving a slight border along the edges.
 Sprinkle half the Pecorino Romano and Italian herbs over the tomato sauce and place the pepperoni on top.
 Scatter the mozzarella over the pepperoni.
 Working from the long side of the dough, roll the dough into a long cylinder.
 Place this cylinder seam-side down on a baking sheet and refrigerate for 15-20 minutes, until dough is firm.